Brian D. Schneider

 - Advises manufacturers, technology and service firms, and trade associations on collaborative conduct and pricing strategy.

-- Serves as antitrust counsel at industry meetings, advising participants in advance of, and during, meetings to facilitate discussion and engagement.
+- Serves as antitrust counsel at industry meetings, to facilitate discussion and engagement.

 - Crafts resale price and related marketing strategies.